jaredpar/arcade/Rolex/notes.md

        the developer
     2. DLLs which have an older write date.
 These are likely framework / external references and are less likely to change.
 More chance the correlation payload will stay stable between builds
+- Move the Console printing code into a shared file / helper class

 # Helix API Feedback